Qiskit/rustworkx/paper.md

 _retworkx_ is a general-purpose graph theory library focused on performance.
 It wraps low-level Rust code [@Matsakis2014] into a flexible Python API, providing fast implementations for popular graph algorithms.

 _retworkx_ originated from the performance demands of the Qiskit compiler [@Qiskit2021].
 At first, Qiskit used the _NetworkX_ library [@SciPyProceedings_11] to construct directed acyclic graph (DAG) representations of quantum circuits which the compiler operates on to perform analysis and transformations [@Childs2019].
 As the development of Qiskit progressed, the input size of the executed quantum circuits grew, and _NetworkX_ started to become a bottleneck.
 Hence, _retworkx_ development emerged to cover the graph usage in Qiskit.
-The library is now also used by other projects such as atompack [@Ullberg2021].
+The library is now also used by other projects [@Ullberg2021; @Jha2021].

 # Related work